 - Ensure your access.
-Make sure you can access your UM email and UM Learn.
+Make sure you can access your UM email and UM Learn accounts.
 Before your online exams, log in on UM Learn, select a course for which you have an upcoming exam and make sure you can find the ‘Quizzes’ tab.
 It’s also a good idea to ensure the device you’re using is compatible with UM Learn.

 - Check your times.
 Times are set in the Central Time Zone.
 Confirm your exam start time, especially if you’re taking your online exam from a location outside Manitoba.

-- Consider your location.
+- Consider your (virtual) location.
 Let your instructor know in advance if you will be taking your online exam at the same location as another student in the class.
 That way, there aren’t any red flags when you write at the same IP address as another student.

 - Practice using e-proctoring software.
 Is your instructor using e-proctoring software for online exams, such as Respondus?
 If so, don’t worry.
 You can practice taking a test using Respondus in UM Learn.
 This allows you to complete a practice exam (as many times as you wish) to become familiar with exam-writing when Respondus LockDown Browser and Monitor are enabled.
 We recommend you also read the FAQ section in the course to access additional information.
 Many instructors also create a practice exam not for credit in the course, but to allow you to practice and familiarize yourself with the digital platform.